On this page:

 Make a strong recommendation to use support in addition to medication and be enthusiastic about the advantages.

-Record that you have given brief advice, if possible using a recording form, otherwise use one of the following codes.
+Record that you have given brief advice, if possible using a recording form and selecting the applicable outcomes from the table below.

 This should be documented.
-The documentation of ‘refused offer of cessation support’ implies that a discussion around stopping smoking has occurred and an offer of support to quit were made.
+The documentation of ‘smoking cessation advice declined’ implies that a discussion around stopping smoking has occurred and an offer of support to quit were made.
 This will still count towards the health target.

 There are a number of tools that are available.
 DHBs and PHOs are encouraged to conduct their own research about these products and their specific features.
 Information can be sourced from providers of the tools as well as other health providers who have implemented these tools.
 Some examples are listed below.